polterguy/sephia-five/README.md

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-13.png)

-The squid button, will toggle more options for you, allowing you to search your emails, page back and forth, access your settings, etc - But by default, these choices are hidden, to create as little _"cognitive noise"_ for you as possible.
-Sephia Five is _"Zen software"_.

 ## Security is more than cryptography

 Most intrusions and data leaks occurs due to human behavior.
 Kevin Mitnick often referred to himself as a social engineer, and not a hacker, since he would primarily take advantage of human weakness, instead of launching a direct attack on a computer system.
 Medio 2017, the Norwegian government had a huge data leak, which created a lot of problems to the Norwegian minister of fish Per Sandberg.
-The reason was that a fishing tycoon had sent an email to _"per.sandberg@gmail.com"_ instead of _"persandberg@gmail.com"_.
-The guy who owned this email address, informed Norwegian media, and the scandal was a fact.
-There were raised concerns about corruption, and the minister of fish had a very rought time.
-In Sephia Five you will be thoroughly warned if you attempt to send an email to somebody who is not on your list of contacts, largely eliminating these types of problems.
+The reason was that a fishing tycoon had sent an email to what he thought was Per Sandberg's private email, but actually lead to a completely different guy.

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-2.png)